saptarshi-bose/ToDoNodeBackend/README.md

 On success, proper message and token will be returned.

+All APIs Down below requires the jwt Token which was returned after successfully login.
+Add Authorization in Header with "Bearer ${token}".

 3. To Add a item to TodoList: Method: Post http://localhost:5001/todos/ with payload like {
    "todoText": "My first ToDo Item"